Healthy Habits: The Key to Lifestyle Change

 Approximately 8 Minutes Reading Time

-- Forming healthy habits is integral to creating real lifestyle change.
+- Forming healthy habits is integral to creating real, lasting lifestyle change.

-- The aim should be to create habits which are automatic and eventually require little to no conscious effort.
+- The aim is to create habits which are automatic and eventually require little to no conscious effort.

 - How to create a healthy habit: